Indonesian General Guidelines for Corporate Governance (PUGKI)

 Apply

-One of the disclosures to prevent insider trading is contained in the Employee Code of Ethics & Conduct.
-The Bank also has established the CIMB Niaga Conflict Management Policy, which regulates the procedures for trading the securities of the Bank and CIMB Group and to reaffirm the prohibition on the use of Insider Information (Insider Trading) in private securities transactions by employees and members of the Bank’s Board of Commissioners and Board of Directors.
+Disclosures to prevent insider trading are, among other things, stipulated in the Code of Ethics and Code of Conduct.
+The Bank also has a CIMB Niaga Conflict Management Policy, which regulates the procedures for trading securities of the Bank and the CIMB Group and reaffirms the prohibition on the use of insider trading information in personal securities transactions by employees, members of the Bank’s Board of Commissioners, and members of the Bank’s Board of Directors.

 7.3 General Meeting of Shareholders 7.3.1 The corporation implement the notice for GMS with the agenda and materials for the GMS as completely and as early as possible (no later than 28 days prior to the GMS) to provide sufficient time and material for shareholders to properly study the meeting agenda.
 Meeting invitations and all GMS information are disclosed through electronic means, such as through the corporate website.